elm-eug/live-polls/README.md

 - Note `(Json.Encode.Value -> msg)` and `UpdatePoll Json.Encode.Value`. `activePoll` wants a message that is constructed from a Json value.
 - Now that the basic wiring is setup we can slap on some drywall and get it painted.

+# All done!
+You can start playing around and build from here.

+- Change the `Poll` type alias and the associated decoder
+- Put them in `Poll.elm`